Chart Color Schemes

 Infrastructure

-Three projects identified by AreaSearch are likely to impact the area significantly: 2-8 Highway Avenue Multi-Dwelling Housing Development, Wollongong to Coniston Rail Infrastructure Upgrade, Wollongong Private Hospital expansion, and Illawarra Sports and Entertainment Precinct.
-The following details those most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified three projects that may affect this region.
+Key projects are the 2-8 Highway Avenue Multi-Dwelling Housing Development, Wollongong to Coniston Rail Infrastructure Upgrade, Wollongong Private Hospital expansion, and Illawarra Sports and Entertainment Precinct.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.